Omnidirectional shuttling to avoid valley excitations in Si/SiGe quantum wells: Abstract

 \section{Abstract}

 Conveyor-mode shuttling is a key approach for implementing intermediate-range coupling between electron-spin qubits in quantum dots.
-Initial shuttling results are encouraging; however, long shuttling trajectories are guaranteed to encounter regions of low conduction-band valley energy splittings, due to the presence of random-alloy disorder in Si/SiGe quantum wells.
-Here, we theoretically explore two schemes for avoiding valley-state excitations at these valley minima, by allowing the electrons to detour around them.
-The \emph{multichannel shuttling} scheme allows electrons to tunnel between parallel channels, while a \emph{two-dimensional (2D) shuttler} provides full omnidirectional control.
-Through simulations, we estimate shuttling fidelities for these two schemes, obtaining a clear preference for the 2D shuttler.
-Based on these encouraging results, we propose a full qubit architecture based on 2D shuttling, which enables all-to-all connectivity within qubit plaquettes and high-fidelity communication between plaquettes.
+Initial implementations are encouraging; however, long shuttling trajectories are guaranteed to encounter regions of low conduction-band valley energy splittings, due to the presence of random-alloy disorder in Si/SiGe quantum wells.
+Here, we theoretically explore two schemes for avoiding valley-state excitations at these valley-splitting minima, by allowing the electrons to detour around them.
+A \emph{multichannel shuttling} scheme allows electrons to tunnel between parallel channels, while a \emph{two-dimensional (2D) shuttler} provides full omnidirectional control.
+Using simulations, we estimate shuttling fidelities in these two schemes, obtaining a clear preference for the 2D shuttler.
+Based on such encouraging results, we propose a modular qubit architecture based on 2D shuttling, which enables all-to-all connectivity within qubit plaquettes and high-fidelity communication between different plaquettes.